peijli/peijli.github.io/_pages/about.md

 The most notable of these was my participation in the Alternative Spring Break, where I traveled to the [Habitat for Humanity](https://www.habitat.org) site in [Des Moines, IA](https://gdmhabitat.org) to build houses for low-income families and put some of my civil engineering know-how to use.

 I was a member of the University of Michigan [Engineering Student Government](https://esg.engin.umich.edu) from the fall of 2020 to the winter of 2022.
-As a member of the Student Life Committee, I was most notably involved with organizing wellness-related events, such as mindfulness sessions and nature walks in the [Nichols Arboretum](https://mbgna.umich.edu/nichols-arboretum/).
+As a member of the Student Life Committee, I was most notably involved with organizing wellness-related events, such as mindfulness sessions and nature walks in the [Nichols Arboretum](https://mbgna.umich.edu/nichols-arboretum/) in Ann Arbor.
 I believe those were the best ways I could serve my fellow students during the thick of the COVID-19 pandemic.

 ## Extracurriculars and Hobbies